S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/scope.md

 **Basic Flow:**
 1. The system monitors container health through heartbeat signals or other health checks.
-2. Upon detecting a container failure, the system marks the affected tasks as "failed" or "incomplete" and initiates recovery procedures.
+2. Upon detecting a container failure through the heartbeat protocol described below, the node in charge of error handling marks the affected tasks as "failed" or "incomplete" and initiates recovery procedures.
-3. Recovery procedures may involve restarting the failed container, rescheduling tasks within the same container, or reallocating resources as necessary.
+3. Recovery procedures generally will involve checking if the failed container was working on any tasks when it failed, and if it was, sending a status event with the task ID to requeue to the machine in charge of requeing failed tasks
-4. System administrators or automated processes investigate the root cause of the failure and take corrective actions to prevent recurrence.
+4. System administrators or automated processes may investigate the root cause of the failure and take corrective actions to prevent recurrence.
 5. Once the container is restored, the system resumes processing and updates task statuses accordingly.
 6. Progress updates and status changes are logged to the database for monitoring and tracking purposes.